TotallyNotGoingToBeScammed/TotallyNotGoingToBeScammed.github.io/_pages/about.md

 this is J.M.Yacht :D

-My most updated puzzle is made [here](https://totallynotgoingtobescammed.github.io/projects/2_project/).
+My most updated coding puzzle is [here](https://totallynotgoingtobescammed.github.io/projects/2_project/).

-It will be updated once a few weeks when I think of new ideas.
+It will be updated once a few weeks when I think of new worlds.

 **IMPORTANT:**